 If you go on private property, be sure to ask for permission from the landowner and always be safe around construction sites.

 It is for this same reason of checking near broken ground that the area surrounding your basement or even through cracks in your home’s foundation is a great place to look as well.
-When that ground was disturbed to dig for the basement of the home you live in, it likely kicked up some interesting rocks.
+When that ground was disturbed to dig for the basement or lay the foundation of your home, it likely kicked up some interesting rocks.

 Physically collecting a rock is a useful first step, although to have a successful collection you will need to catalog your items.

 Cataloging means taking notes about the type and collection point of the rock, as well as other notes that may be useful in identifying it.
 The best time to do this is as soon as possible so that you don’t forget any details about where you got it from.

 The two most common ways to catalog a rock are to paint on the rock itself, usually with a spot of white paint, before writing on it; or you can place the rock in a clear plastic bag and place a label on the outside of the bag.